-All proxies properly submitted to the Company will be voted on all matters presented at the 2019 Annual Meeting in accordance with the instructions given by the person executing or electronically submitting the proxy.
+All proxies properly submitted to the Company will be voted on all matters presented at the 2020 Annual Meeting in accordance with the instructions given by the person executing or electronically submitting the proxy.
 In the absence of instructions, such proxies will be voted:

-- (1) FOR the election to the Board of Directors of each of the director nominees identified in this Proxy Statement; and - (2) FOR the ratification of the Audit Committee's selection of KPMG LLP ("KPMG") as the Company's independent registered public accounting firm for 2019.
+- (1) FOR the election to the Board of Directors of each of the director nominees identified in this Proxy Statement; - (2) FOR the ratification of the Audit Committee's selection of KPMG LLP ("KPMG") as the Company's independent registered public accounting firm for 2020; and - (3) FOR the non-binding, advisory approval of the Company's executive compensation ("say-on-pay").

 The Company has no knowledge of any other matters to be brought before the meeting.
-The deadline for receipt by the Company of stockholder proposals for inclusion in the proxy materials for presentation at the 2019 Annual Meeting was December 28, 2018.
+The deadline for receipt by the Company of stockholder proposals for inclusion in the proxy materials for presentation at the 2020 Annual Meeting was December 25, 2019.
 The Company did not receive any stockholder proposals required to be included in these proxy materials.

-Pursuant to the Company's By-laws, in order for stockholders to properly bring any business before the 2019 Annual Meeting that is not otherwise set forth in this proxy statement, notice of such business must have been received by the Company between March 9, 2019 and April 8, 2019 and not subsequently withdrawn.
+Pursuant to the Company's By-laws, in order for stockholders to properly bring any business before the 2020 Annual Meeting that is not otherwise set forth in this proxy statement, notice of such business must have been received by the Company between March 8, 2020 and April 7, 2020 and not subsequently withdrawn.
 Such notices must have included, among other things: (i) information regarding the proposed business to be brought before the meeting; (ii) the identity of the stockholder proposing the business; and (iii) the class of the Company's shares which are owned beneficially or of record by such stockholder.
 The Company did not receive notification of any such matters.
-As a general matter, if any matters are properly presented before the 2019 Annual Meeting for action, in the absence of other instructions, it is intended that the persons named by the Company and acting as proxies will vote in accordance with their discretion on such matters.
+As a general matter, if any matters are properly presented before the 2020 Annual Meeting for action, in the absence of other instructions, it is intended that the persons named by the Company and acting as proxies will vote in accordance with their discretion on such matters.

-The submission of a signed or validly submitted electronic proxy will not affect a stockholder's right to change such vote, attend and/or vote in person at the 2019 Annual Meeting.
-Stockholders who execute a proxy or validly submit an electronic vote may revoke it at any time before it is voted at the 2019 Annual Meeting.
-Such revocations may be made by: (i) filing a written revocation or written notice of change, as the case may be, with the Company's Secretary at One New York Plaza, 50th Floor, New York, NY 10004, Attention: Michael T. Sheehan, which must be received before the original proxy is voted at the 2019 Annual Meeting; (ii) executing and delivering a proxy bearing a later date to the Company's Secretary, which must be received before the original proxy is voted at the 2019 Annual Meeting; or (iii) attending the 2019 Annual Meeting and voting in person.
+The submission of a signed or validly submitted electronic proxy will not affect a stockholder's right to change such vote, attend and/or vote in person at the 2020 Annual Meeting.
+Stockholders who execute a proxy or validly submit an electronic vote may revoke it at any time before it is voted at the 2020 Annual Meeting.
+Such revocations may be made by: (i) filing a written revocation or written notice of change, as the case may be, with the Company's Secretary at One New York Plaza, 50th Floor, New York, NY 10004, Attention: Michael T. Sheehan and via email at michael.sheehan@revlon.com, which must be received before the original proxy is voted at the 2020 Annual Meeting; (ii) executing and delivering a proxy bearing a later date to the Company's Secretary, which must be received before the original proxy is voted at the 2020 Annual Meeting; or (iii) attending the 2020 Annual Meeting and voting in person.